Aspic: Preparation

 The preparation of pork jelly includes placing lean pork meat, trotters, rind, ears, and snout in a pot of cold water and letting it cook over a slow fire for three hours.
 The broth is allowed to cool, while also removing any undesirable fats.
 Subsequently, white vinegar and the juice of half an orange or lemon can be added to the meat so that it is covered.
 The entire mixture is then allowed to cool and gel.
 Bay leaves or chili can be added to the broth for added taste (the Romanian variety is based on garlic and includes no vinegar, orange, lemon, chili, bay leaves, etc.).
 However, there are many alternate ways of preparing pork jelly, such as the usage of celery, beef and even pig bones.
 Poultry jellies are made the same way as making pork jelly, but less water is added to compensate for lower natural gelatin content.

 Almost any type of food can be set into aspics, and almost any type of meat (poultry or fish included) can be used to make gelatin, although in some cases, additional gelatin may be needed for the aspic to set properly.
 Stock can be clarified with egg whites and then filled and flavored just before the aspic sets.
 The most common are pieces of meat, seafood, eggs, fruits, or vegetables.
 Veal stock (in particular, stock from a boiled calf's foot) provides a great deal of gelatin, so other types of meat are often included when making stock.

 Fish consommés usually have too little natural gelatin, so fish stock may be double-cooked or supplemented.
 Since fish gelatin melts at a lower temperature than the gelatins of other meats, fish aspic is more delicate and melts more readily in the mouth.
 Most fish stocks usually do not maintain a molded shape with their natural gelatin alone, so additional gelatin is added.

 Vegetables have no natural gelatin.
 However, pectin serves a similar purpose in culinary applications such as jams and jellies.

-Global variations of aspic
+Global variations

 Pork jelly

 Pork jelly is an aspic made from low-grade cuts of pork, such as trotters, that contain a significant proportion of connective tissue.
-Pork jelly is a popular appetizer and, nowadays, is sometimes prepared in a more modern version using lean cuts of pork, with or without pig leftovers (which are substituted with store-bought gelatin).
-It is very popular in Croatia, Serbia, Poland, Czech Republic, Romania, Moldova, Estonia, Latvia, Lithuania, Slovakia, Hungary, Greece, and Ukraine.
+Pork jelly is a popular appetizer and is sometimes prepared in using lean cuts of pork, with or without pig leftovers (which are substituted with store-bought gelatin).
+It is very popular in countries in Central and Eastern Europe, and in the Balkans.
 In Russia, Belarus, Georgia and Ukraine, it is known as kholodets, kholodne during Christmas or Easter.
+In Hungary it is called kocsonya.
 In Russia, kholodets is a traditional winter and especially Christmas and New Year's dish, which is eaten with chrain (horseradish paste) or mustard.
 It is also eaten in Vietnam (thịt nấu đông) during Lunar New Year.
 The meat in pork pies is preserved using pork jelly.